leighAhs/JavaScript_Practice/READMI.md

   console.log("Minor Age");
 }
 ```
+--The code inside {} will only be executed if the comparison is true--

 ## ELSE IF Statement
-Uses the `else` Keyword and {} it is used in combinationwith the IF Keyword if you want additional specific conditions.
+Uses the `else` Keyword and {} it is used in combination with the IF Keyword if you want additional specific conditions.
 You can add as many as you want.

 ```javascript
 let age = 18;